edespino/cloudberry-site/docs/sql-stmts/discard.md

 ## Compatibility

-`DISCARD` is a Cloudberry Database extension.
+`DISCARD` is a Apache Cloudberry extension.